westnordost/osmapi/README.md

 * MapDataDao - download and upload map data, query single elements and their relations toward each other
 * NotesDao - open, comment and close notes
 * MapDataHistoryDao - query the history and specific versions of elements
+* GpsTracesDao - query gps traces, upload and download traces and trackpoints
 * ChangesetsDao - query changesets, take part in changeset discussions
 * CapabilitiesDao - query the server capabilities
-* UserDao - get user infos and permissions
+* UserDao - get user infos
+* PermissionsDao - get user permissions
 * UserPreferencesDao - query and edit user preferences

 For example...